 Emmanuel Foundation is a charity that exists to serve the poor in tangible ways.
-We desire to demonstrate God’s love by sharing our resources to create hope for a better tomorrow for individuals, families and communities of developing countries in the areas of their physical, social and spiritual wellbeing.
-We do this through getting involved in 3 different areas.
+We desire to demonstrate compassion and love by sharing our resources to create hope for a better tomorrow for individuals, families, and communities of developing countries in the areas of their physical, social, and spiritual wellbeing.
+We do this by getting involved in 3 different areas.

-We rescue decommissioned playgrounds that are destined for our landfills.
-After some refurbishing, we send them to areas of the world where children do not have access to developmental play. *
+We rescue decommissioned playgrounds that are destined for landfills.
+After refurbishing them, we send them to areas of the world where children do not have access to developmental play.

-We have developed a Distribution Centre which exists to send goods and materials to organizations that are actively involved in sustainable community development in developing countries.
+We have developed a Distribution Centre that exists to send goods and materials to organizations that are actively involved in sustainable community development.
 Emmanuel Foundation ships about 20 containers each year.
-These shipments of needed items include medical and educational equipment and supplies that will contribute to the success of these organizations’ endeavors. **
+These shipments of high quality and much-needed items include things like medical and educational equipment and resources that will contribute to the success of these organizations’ or community’s endeavors.

-Sustainable Development: Our goal is to support projects that will help bring improvement and transformation that would be sustainable and have long lasting benefit to a community.
+Sustainable Development: Our goal is to support projects that will help bring improvement and transformation that would be sustainable and have long-lasting benefits to a community.

-Green Stewardship: The realities of the needs that exist in much of the world and the amount of waste our society generates need to be reconciled.
+Green Stewardship: The needs that exist in much of the world and the amount of waste our society generates needs to come to a sustainable common ground.
 We seek to harness the surplus from our society to share from our abundance to serve our fellow man.

-Emmanuel Foundation was historically established as a society that was shaped and motivated by being ‘Christ followers’.
-What does that means to us?
+Emmanuel Foundation was historically established as a society that was shaped and motivated by being ‘Christ-followers’.
+What does that mean to us?